OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:35

-and Joel and Jehu the son of Joshibiah, the son of Seraiah, the son of Asiel,
+along with Joel and Jehu, descendant of Joshibiah, Seraiah, and Asiel,

 ## 1 Chronicles 4:36